People Open Up Asking "Am I The Jerk?" In These Stories

 Another User Comments:

 “YTJ.
-You’re so disrespectful every woman has those problems and not every woman in that exact moment is thinking ‘let me lift the seat to see if I got blood on the bottom of the seat’.
+You’re so disrespectful every woman has those problems and not every woman in that exact moment is thinking ‘let me lift the seat to see if I got b***d on the bottom of the seat’.

 It’s fine to feel grossed out so do we but on our periods we already feel like trash while going to the bathroom.
 The lady will obviously clean the toilet when she gets to it and perhaps she hadn’t realized it had happened (I certainly don’t realize it happens in that same exact moment but I clean it when I do).

 It was not your place to come off as entitled and tell them how to clean their home especially when the wife already feels like trash because of her period.
-Next time keep your comments to yourself because clearly, you don’t know half the crap we have to deal with already on our period.” tulips-in-a-garden

 Another User Comments:

+“YTJ.
 So she’s on her period and instead of pulling an ‘I don’t feel great I don’t want your boys over’ she instead opens her home to grown men to play games.

 She cooks and cleans up after you guys.
 Pays for snacks.
 You guys just bring your own booze to drink in her home while making noise and leaving a mess.
-And you dare to complain because she didn’t realize on the underside of the toilet seat (which ps she would not notice/see) there was a small amount of blood?

 I can’t even fathom your behavior.
 Why aren’t you hosting if you have such strict standards and are unwilling to run into anything like this?
 This woman sounds like a saint.

 Lots of little boys are first taught to sit down when potty training so I’m sure you could manage it if you’re so concerned about what you might see.” angel2hi